Myna AI

 After: Weekly task cycles

-To account for this, I introduced a tab structure that separated high-impact, quick tasks from longer-running campaigns.
+One necessary adjustment: Introduced a tab structure separating high-impact quick tasks from longer-running campaigns.

-To account for this, I introduced a tab structure that separated high-impact, quick tasks from longer-running campaigns.
+One necessary adjustment: Introduced a tab structure separating high-impact quick tasks from longer-running campaigns.

 Before: Tasks and campaign steps were combined in a single list.